standardnotes/docs/docs/listed/subscribers.md

  canonicalUrl="https://standardnotes.org/help/64/how-do-i-email-my-subscribers-about-new-articles-and-updates"
 />

-Each Listed blog comes with an email subscription box, so that readers can subscribe to your blog and stay up to date with new posts you may publish.

-When you write a new post and want to email your subscribers, choose _Actions_ in the Standard Notes web or desktop app, then choose **Email Subscribers**.

-### Managing Subscribers
+## Email Subscribers

-Standard Notes enables your email newsletter sign up by default.
-Whenever you publish a post to your blog, you'll see an option to **Email Subscribers** under the _Actions_ drop down.
+Each Listed blog comes with a feature that allows readers to subscribe to your Listed blog.
+This feature helps subscribers stay up-to-date with your blog and lets you send posts directly to their inboxes.
+To send an email of your post to your subscribers, first [publish your post](publish.md), then click **Email Subscribers** in the same menu.
+Your subscribers will receive a copy of your published post with a link to the post on your blog.

+## Replies and Notifications
-_Settings_ has the following features you can manage:

-1. Set an email that subscribers can reply to your newsletters at.
-This email is also used to notify you when you have a new subscriber.
-To disable this feature, just leave the text box empty.
+In the [settings](./settings.md), you can set an email address for your Listed blog.
+The email that you set must be verified.
+After the email is verified, it is used as the reply-to email for your newsletters, and it receives an email notification when you have a new subscriber.
+To disable this feature, leave the Email box empty.

+## Disable Subscribers

-2. Disable the subscription and newsletter features completely by checking _Disable email subscription and newsletter functionality_.
-This will remove the email subscription form from your blog, and also remove the "Email Subscribers" action.
+If you do not want to use the subscription and newsletter features on your Listed blog, open the [settings](./settings.md) for your blog, go to the **General** section, click **Disable email subscription and newsletter**, and click **Save changes**.
+Disabling email subscription and newsletter will remove the "Subscribe" button from the header of your blog and the "Email Subscribers" button from the Listed menu in your Standard Notes application.

+## Limitations

+The Email Subscribers feature does not currently offer a way to extensively customize the formatting, branding, or appearance of your newsletter.
+The post on your Listed blog may have custom in-line CSS, but potentially dangerous HTML, such as `<styles>` or `<script>`, is removed from newsletters for security reasons.
+The feature also does not offer a way to track who your subscribers are or how often they open your newsletters.